 4. Using Monthly Repayment Model Helps to Reduce the Financial Burden

 When a personal loan is approved, the funds are released in a lump sum into your account.
-However, the repayment is done in monthly instalments.
+However, the repayment is made in monthly instalments.
 This implies that you will not be overburdened with the need to pay large chunks of money at any one moment.
 However, it is important to appreciate that when you take longer to pay a personal loan, the total amount payable will also be higher.

 5. Personal Loans are More Cost-Effective than Credit Card Loans

 Although credit card loans are easy and fast to secure, a personal loan is a better option because it is cheaper.
-The interest rates on credit cards are very high, while personal loans can be as low as 5% per year.
+The interest rates on credit cards are very high, while personal loans in Singapore can be as low as 5% per year.

-6. Personal Loans are Processed fast
+6. Singaporean Personal Loans are Processed Fast

 7. The Money is Credited to Your Account Quickly